-Last update: February, 2020
+Last update: May, 2022

 The state institution responsible for education at all levels is the Ministry of Education, Science and Sport.
 The Ministry develops one-year and long-term educational investment programmes; approves requirements for the regulations of state-run and municipal schools; approves the general curriculum content of formal education, and achievement levels; organises and coordinates the accreditation of the secondary education programme; approves the procedure of consecutive learning under general education programmes and the procedure for organisation and implementation of Matura exams; establishes, liquidates, and reorganises vocational schools; and approves general vocational education plans.

 Pre-primary education is compulsory from age 6 to 7.
 Its purpose is to help a child prepare for learning according to the primary education curriculum.
 Pre-primary education is carried out according to a one-year general pre-primary education curriculum approved by the Minister of Education and Science.
-Its content is focused on the development of the child’s general competences – social and health care, knowledge and understanding of the world, communication and artistic expression – through integrated development activities.
+Its content is focused on the development of the child’s general competences – social and health care, knowledge and understanding of the world, communication, and artistic expression – through integrated development activities.
 Private, state or municipal kindergartens, school-kindergartens, schools or other institutions, as well as freelance educators or other education providers can provide pre-primary education.

 According to the Law on Education, children who have reached the age of seven must attend the first form.
 The duration of the primary education programme is four years.
 Compulsory primary education can be obtained in kindergarten-schools, in primary schools and, less commonly, in basic or secondary schools.
 After completion of their primary education, pupils begin the 6-year basic education.
-The purpose of basic education is to provide an individual with the basics of moral, sociocultural and civic maturity, general literacy, the basics of technological literacy, to cultivate national consciousness, to foster an intent and ability to make decisions and choices and to continue learning.
+The purpose of basic education is to provide an individual with the basics of moral, sociocultural and civic maturity, general literacy, and the basics of technological literacy to cultivate national consciousness, to foster an intent and ability to make decisions and choices and to continue learning.
 Basic education is acquired upon completion of the basic education curriculum and testing the pupils’ learning achievements.